James Clay

 On stage, James has worked at the Lyric Hammersmith, the Royal and Derngate, Regent’s Park Open Air Theatre, Soho Theatre.
 Most recently he appeared in two-hander Kicked In the Shitter, at the Hope Theatre.

-Most recently James filmed a supporting role in four eps of ITV’s The Long Shadow, due for release in 2023, and has a guest part in Tim Burton’s Wednesday, available on Netflix.
+Most recently James filmed a supporting role in four eps of ITV’s The Long Shadow, out on ITVX, and has a guest part in Tim Burton’s Wednesday, available on Netflix.

 James Clay in 'Casualty'